In the Footsteps of St. Francis and St. Clare

 *A $750 non-refundable deposit will save your spot in the pilgrimage.

 About Margaret Benefiel:

-Margaret Benefiel, Ph.D., has led or co-led four previous pilgrimages to Italy.
+Margaret Benefiel, Ph.D., has led or co-led five previous pilgrimages to Italy.
 As a Quaker and a spiritual director, she finds great inspiration from Saints Francis and Clare.
 Dr. Benefiel is also a consultant and retreat leader and has served in various leadership roles in Spiritual Directors International and as Chair of the Academy of Management's Management, Spirituality, and Religion Group.
 She is also an adjunct faculty member at Andover Newton Theological School in Boston and a visiting lecturer at All Hallows College in Dublin, Ireland.
 For the 2003–2004 academic year, she held the O'Donnell Chair of Spirituality at the Milltown Institute in Dublin.
 Dr. Benefiel is the author of Soul at Work (Seabury, 2005) and The Soul of a Leader (Crossroad, 2008), and co-editor of The Soul of Supervision (Morehouse, 2010).
 She has also written for The Leadership Quarterly, Management Communication Quarterly, Managerial Finance, Journal of Organizational Change Management, Organization, Personal Excellence, America, Presence, The Way, Studies in Spirituality, Radical Grace, and Faith at Work.